Bench-amblee/yelp_sentiment_analysis/README.md

 **Problem Statement**

 Online reviews are a common way for customers to share their thoughts on a service or product.
 With so much text-based data, it's impossible for a human to keep up and read through every review.
-While the common five-star rating system works as a simple solution, there needs to be a
+While the common five-star rating system works as a simple solution, there needs to be a better way

 **Context**